hbshci/fhi/content/challenge/faqs.md

     Absolutely!
 Anyone can participate in the Health Acceleration Challenge.

 1. #### I want to participate but don't have an innovation.
-How much time and effort does it take to be a part of the Challenge?

-    Participants can contribute on a variety of levels, ranging from applauding ideas to contributing complex concepts.
-Being a part of our Challenge requires anywhere from a few minutes to many hours.
-It's totally up to you!
+    Even if you don't have an innovation you can contribute on a variety of levels, ranging from applauding ideas to contributing complex concepts.
 Sharing insightful comments on other people's ideas on the Health Acceleration Challenge platform **could earn you free tickets to our invite-only conference** even if you are not a Challenge applicant.

+1. #### How much time and effort does it take to be part of the Challenge?

+    The application only has a few questions and requires less than 1,000 words.
+It shouldn't take too long to complete.

 1. #### What happens to my intellectual property on the Health Acceleration Challenge platform?